buddycloud/dockerfiles/README.md

 ### http://your-domain.com (uses your XMPP server)

 * configure the stack for your own domain using `find ./config -type f -exec sed -i -e 's/buddycloud.dev/your-domain.com/g' {} \;`
-* configure the Buddycloud server component to point to your server IP. (variable is `xmpp.host` in file [buddycloud-server-java-configuration.properties](https://github.com/buddycloud/dockerfiles/blob/master/buddycloud-stack/config/buddycloud-server-java-configuration.properties))
+* configure the Buddycloud server component to point to your server IP. (variable is `xmpp.host` in  [buddycloud-server-java-configuration.properties](https://github.com/buddycloud/dockerfiles/blob/master/buddycloud-stack/config/buddycloud-server-java-configuration.properties))
-* configure the Buddycloud media server component to point to your server IP. (variable is `xmpp.component.host` in [buddycloud-media-server-configuration.properties] file (https://github.com/buddycloud/dockerfiles/blob/master/buddycloud-stack/config/buddycloud-media-server-configuration.properties)
+* configure the Buddycloud media server component to point to your server IP. (variable is `xmpp.component.host` in [buddycloud-media-server-configuration.properties](https://github.com/buddycloud/dockerfiles/blob/master/buddycloud-stack/config/buddycloud-media-server-configuration.properties)
 * rebuild your Dockerfile
 * configure your [DNS for Buddycloud](http://buddycloud.com/install#buddycloud_dns_)
 * Then go to http://buddycloud.{your-domain}.com